 In 1993, John Michael Montgomery released the perfect first dance wedding song.
-Not only did the song have beautiful lyrics, its melody made it easy to sing along with and the rhythm made it easy to sway along with on the dance floor.
-‘I Swear’ hit No. 1 on the country charts and was later covered for pop radio by the R&B group All 4 One.
+Not only does the song have beautiful lyrics, its melody makes it easy to sing along with, and the rhythm is easy to sway along with on the dance floor.
+"I Swear" hit No. 1 on the country charts and was later covered for pop radio by the R&B group All 4 One.

 Slide Lee Brice's single right into your wedding playlist and the reception room will fall quiet.
 The singer's special first dance song describes an awkward man's willingness to stumble around with his bride, just because she asked him to.
 Few first dance songs are told from the male point of view, but Brice captures what many men are thinking.

 Tim McGraw and Faith Hill were newlyweds when this duet was released in 1997.
-‘It’s Your Love’ climbed to No. 1, and the video featured a pregnant Faith Hill.
+"It’s Your Love" climbed to No. 1, and the video features a pregnant Faith Hill.
 The song inspired many young lovers, especially as they watched the romance of Hill and McGraw grow in the media.
 The song, which topped the charts for six weeks, is a shoe-in for one of our favorite first dance wedding songs.

 This 2009 hit takes the listener through the stages of a couple getting to know each other.
-From the first kiss on the front porch to the big wedding day, ‘Then’ captures the growing feelings between two people falling in love.
-In 2003, Brad Paisley married actress Kimberly Williams, and since then, he’s written several love songs, like ‘She’s Everything,’ ‘Waiting on a Woman,’ ‘We Danced’ and the song we rank at No. 2 on our list of the Top 10 Wedding Songs for the First Dance.
+From the first kiss on the front porch to the big wedding day, "Then" captures the growing feelings between two people falling in love.
+In 2003, Brad Paisley married actress Kimberly Williams, and since then, he’s written several love songs, including "She’s Everything," "Waiting on a Woman," "We Danced" and the song we rank at No. 2 on our list of the Top 10 Wedding Songs for the First Dance.

 This song first came to life in the early ‘90s, when it was recorded by the Nitty Gritty Dirt Band.
 The song was actually co-written by one of its band members, Jeff Hanna.
 In 2004, Rascal Flatts realized the song's potential and landed a five-week chart topper.
-Gary Levox’s powerful delivery and the common story of one’s journey to find love made this recording one of the most played country records of the first decade of the 2000s.
-Since then, ‘Bless the Broken Road’ has become a popular request for many bride and grooms to share that first step together.
+Gary LeVox’s powerful delivery and the common story of one’s journey to find love made this recording one of the most played country records of the first decade of the 2000s.
+Since then, "Bless the Broken Road" has become a popular request for many brides and grooms to share that first step together.